bakpakin/mendoza/README.md

 ## Why?

-Mendoza was created to eventually be of use in the website for the Janet language - in this regard, it is aimed to be both a tool for authoring handwritten documentation files, but flexible enough for other static uses like a blog, slideshow, or personal website (things I would like to use mendoza for).
-However, much of this functionality should be plugged into Mendoza externally.
-The core of Mendoza should be fairly simple and dumb, at least in comparison to similar tools.
-It should only take a single content file to get a working site out of the box.
+Mendoza is a tool for authoring content to produce high qulity static HTML websites.
+It uses the Janet programming language and a derived markup language to make authoring content fast but flexible.
+It aims to be easy to set up straight out of the box with Janet, and used for authoring documentation for the Janet website.

 ## Features